agl-c/deid2_dpsyn/Developing_Schedule.md

 4.quick note about Package module to install by pip 5.learn the python package pandas in dealing with data 6.leran .csv file format
+7.install R, Rstudio and learn the quick start of Synthpop R package
+TODO: however, I encountered bugs when compare 2 datasets running the command line using the package's functions

 ### To learn